 - Teacher interns must qualify for substitute teaching according to district guidelines.
 (They must be legally qualified to substitute in that district.)

-- Decisions about payment of teacher interns for substitute teaching are up to the school district or building principal.
-(Guidelines: Occasional partial day commitments such as the Cooperating Teacher Conference or curriculum committee meetings do not require substitute pay.
-Substitute pay is appropriate for full day substituting or multiple half day commitments.)
+- Decisions about payment of teacher interns for substitute teaching are up to the school district or building principal (Guidelines: Occasional partial day commitments such as the Cooperating Teacher Conference or curriculum committee meetings do not require substitute pay.
+Substitute pay is appropriate for full-day substituting or multiple half-day commitments).

 - We encourage you to speak with your building principal prior to applying as a substitute.
 It is the responsibility of the intern to follow district requirements for securing substitute teacher status.
-Please recognize that this will require the intern to pay an application fee to the agency that houses his/her information.
-(EDUStaff » is used by most school districts in Kent County.)
+Please recognize that this will require the intern to pay an application fee to the agency that houses his/her information (EDUStaff » is used by most school districts in Kent County).
 Additionally, the intern will need to be fingerprinted under the school employment code.
 Working through this process is a decision left up to each intern.

 - The amount of substitute teaching a teacher intern is asked to do should remain very limited throughout the student teaching semester.

-- College supervisors are to monitor the amount of substitute teaching teacher interns do and report it to the Dean of Education at the end of the semester.
+- University supervisors are to monitor the amount of substitute teaching teacher interns do and report it to the Dean of Education at the end of the semester.
 It should be reported immediately if teacher interns are asked to do more than 4-5 days of substitute teaching throughout the semester or if they are frequently asked to substitute for their teachers without payment.

 When Teachers in the Cooperating District are Engaged in a Work Stoppage

-It is Calvin College's policy to take a neutral stance in any labor dispute that involves a work stoppage in a school district in which we have placed teacher interns or teacher aides.
-In order to ensure the professional well-being and personal safety of our students, Calvin College teacher interns and teacher aides will be removed from their field placements when a work stoppage has been declared.
+It is Calvin University's policy to take a neutral stance in any labor dispute that involves a work stoppage in a school district in which we have placed teacher interns or teacher aides.
+In order to ensure the professional well-being and personal safety of our students, Calvin University teacher interns and teacher aides will be removed from their field placements when a work stoppage has been declared.
 The students will return to their placements when the dispute is settled and teachers return to their classrooms.
 If the work stoppage continues for a time period that will cause significant disruption to the student's learning experiences as determined by the Dean of Education, a new placement will be found.

 Complaint Policy and Resolution Procedures